NIGHT SAILING: SMALL RITES AND ANCIENT EMOTIONS

 Below deck, everything is put in order.
 On the chart table there is only the nautical chart, where we mark the ship point (which is also noted on the log book) every two hours.
 The aim is to have an updated position and a reference point in the case Gps abandons us.

 We bring what is necessary for the night in the cockpit.
 The auto-inflating life jacket, that each of us wears with the life line.
 It is categorical at night.
 Regardless weather conditions, we must stay fastened to clevis in the cockpit, even in calm sea.
 If we want to move to the bow, we always have to hook the life line to the jack line.
+Just a wave generated by a ship sailing in the distance and that we don’t see might make our boat roll or make us fall overboard.

 In addition to the jacket, we need a torch, a portable VHF system, some water and chocolate, something to eat and a thermos with some hot coffee.
-The aim is to have eveything handy, so that nobody will be obliged to go to the dinette and turn lights on.
+The aim is to have everything handy, so that nobody will be obliged to go to the dinette and turn lights on.
 The only light on is the red one on the chart table.

 Wind becalms almost completely.
 So, we roll genoa and mainsail and we sail under power.
 In normal conditions, I prefer reefing, regardless wind’s strength.
 In this case, we close everything because the roll makes the mainsail slam.

 We start our shifts.
 The two less-experienced people share a two-hour-and-half shift.
 Theoretically, one in the cockpit and the other one as free guard, below deck or in the cockpit.
-In practice, considereing the particular bond between the two members, they sit on the stern and they enjoy their shift while a third person sleeps before his one.
+In practice, considering the particular bond between the two members, they sit on the stern and they enjoy their shift while a third person sleeps before his one.

 The rhythm is always the same and it has suffered very few changes over time.
 The going-off guard communicates to the new one compass course and eventual notes as well as the presence of some ships or eventual changes in weather conditions; he notes the boat position on the nautical chart and, if necessary, he puts some coffee in the thermos.
 Another two-hour-shift starts.